nicoloddo/PSYCHE/README.md

 # Breath and Speech Synthesis (WIP)

-Main topics: Breath and Speech Synthesis (WIP): Speech Synthesis, Natural Language Processing, Affective Computing Working in process (WIP).
+Main topics: Breath and Speech Synthesis (WIP): Speech Synthesis, Natural Language Processing, Affective Computing, Data Engineering in Python.
+Working in process (WIP).
 Expected delivery: October 2023.

 ## The project involves:
-Evaluation of State of The Art Speech Synthesizers and users' emotional response to breathing and pauses in virtual agents artificial speech instances; Data Engineering in Python.
+Evaluation of State of The Art Speech Synthesizers for emotional speech synthesis with breathing and disfluencies.
+The Speech is then applied in a gamified experiment on users' empathic response to the breathing agent.

 - Evaluation and adaptation of Speech Synthesis Deep Learning models for breathing and spontaneous speech
 - Utilization of various Cloud Computing services: IBM Cloud, AssemblyAI, Google Cloud